Food Establishment Requirements

 - A Certificate of Occupancy (CO), approved by the Building Inspections Division

 - A single trade-specific permit or a full building permit submittal may be required (depending on changes proposed to space)

 Final inspection approval and payment must be made prior to issuance of the permits.
 The permit fee will depend upon classification of the food establishment.

-Once the final inspections are made and passed, the owner must pick up the Certificate of Occupancy (CO) and health permit placards.
+Once the final inspections are made and passed, the health permit placard will be issued electronically.
+The owner must request the Certificate of Occupancy (CO) by emailing Building Inspections.